-- funding for induction programs for new teachers and education support professionals; - establishment and funding of professional development opportunities designed and directed by teachers and education support professionals;

-- initiatives to support the development of cultural competence among all educators; - national efforts to improve the professionalization of teaching; - programs that provide adequate opportunities, experiences, and resources for education practitioners to teach and learn from peers; - opportunities for staff development and in-service training for all education employees; - access to relevant, high-quality, interactive professional development in the integration of digital learning; - the establishment of state or locally based paraeducator certification programs, coupled with requirements that school districts provide paraeducators with the necessary training and professional development; - requirements for state credentialing of participating nonpublic school personnel; - assurance of professional development for all postsecondary members; - federal initiatives that respect state certification requirements for teachers; - training for pre-service, early career, and experienced educators that defines the school-to-prison pipeline and includes strategies for peer-to-peer, educator-to-parent, educator-to-student, and student-to-educator communication; and that provides an understanding of educational trauma and its impact on a student's education.

-- federal programs that would weaken state credential and/or licensure requirements; - mandating arbitrary education requirements for paraprofessionals.

-NATIONAL BOARD FOR PROFESSIONAL TEACHING STANDARDS

-• the continuation of federal funding for the operation of the National Board for Professional Teaching Standards and, especially, the continuation and enhancement of the specific federal appropriation used to help defray the cost of candidate fees.

-EDUCATION RESEARCH AND DEVELOPMENT

-- federally funded independent academic research and development programs; - participation of classroom teachers and other appropriate school employees in research efforts; - dissemination of research findings to the classroom level; - collection, through the National Center for Education Statistics, of accurate and timely data for education decision making.

-• politicization of federal research programs.
+• federal initiatives that support educators' ability to live where they work.
+1 2 3 NEA opposes: 4 • the imposition of any new federal criteria that have the effect of limiting eligibility for educator preparation programs, except 5 when those criteria have a demonstrable relationship to candidates' future effectiveness as educators.
+6 7 EDUCATOR PROFESSIONAL DEVELOPMENT 8 9 NEA supports: 10 • funding for induction programs for new educators; 11 • establishment and funding of professional development opportunities designed and directed by educators; 12 • initiatives to support the development of cultural competence among all educators; 13 • national efforts to improve the professionalization of education; 14 • programs that provide adequate opportunities, experiences, and resources for education practitioners to teach and learn from 15 peers; 16 • opportunities for staff development and in-service training for all education employees; 17 access to relevant, high quality, interactive professional development in the integration of digital learning; 18 • the establishment of state or locally based paraeducator certification programs, coupled with requirements that school districts 19 provide paraeducators with the necessary training and professional development; 20 • requirements for state credentialing of participating nonpublic school personnel; 21 • assurance of professional development for all postsecondary members; 22 • federal initiatives that respect state certification requirements for educators; 23 • training for pre-service, early career, and experienced educators that defines the school-to-prison pipeline and includes strategies 24 for peer-to-peer, educator-to-parent, educator-to-student, and student-to-educator communication; and that provides an 25 understanding of educational trauma and its impact on a student's education.
+26 27 NEA opposes: 28 • federal programs that would weaken state credential and/or licensure requirements; 29 • mandating arbitrary education requirements for paraprofessionals.
+30 31 NATIONAL BOARD FOR PROFESSIONAL TEACHING STANDARDS 32 33 NEA supports: 34 • the continuation of federal funding for the operation of the National Board for Professional Teaching Standards and, especially, 35 the continuation and enhancement of the specific federal appropriation used to help defray the cost of candidate fees.
+36 37 EDUCATION RESEARCH AND DEVELOPMENT 38 39 NEA supports: 40 • federally funded independent academic research and development programs; 41 • participation of educators in research efforts; 42. • dissemination of research findings to the classroom level; 43 • collection, through the National Center for Education Statistics, of accurate and timely data for education decision making.
+44 45 NEA opposes: 46 • politicization of federal research programs.
+47 48 49 50